-When a person has all five elements, he or she has made the change successfully.
+To make a change successfully, individuals must have all five elements.
 When a change is not implemented, it is usually because one or more of the five blocks is missing.

 Our experience with thousands of practitioners has shown that the easy-to-learn ADKAR Model also:

 - Creates a new lens for viewing change

 - Addresses how change happens one person at a time